vonwareb/vonwareb.github.io/posts/post1.md

 **Effective presentation of scientific results:**

-*How to prepare complex content so that it is not only understandable but also engaging for a wide audience.*
+*How to prepare complex content so that it is not only understandable but also engaging for a wide audience.* -->

+The two learning objectives that I will be pursuing during the seminar are as follows:

+#### Learning Goal I
+By the end of the seminar, I will have created a grid of at least five evaluation criteria for assessing the quality of scientific papers.
+These criteria are also based on the SMART principles.
+The grid serves as a tool for analyzing and evaluating scientific texts.
+To test the applicability of the criteria, they will be applied to at least three scientific texts by the end of the seminar.
+The outcome will include the elaborated criteria grid as well as a written evaluation of each scientific text analyzed.

+#### Learning Goal II
+At the end of the seminar, I will have written a scientific text on my chosen topic of Bayesian Deep Learning in order to specifically improve my academic writing skills.
+In doing so, I will integrate the theoretical content of the seminar as well as independently acquired knowledge.
+This will be demonstrated by a self-reflection on the writing process, in which I describe the procedure and the theoretical concepts applied.
+The result will include an evaluation of the writing process, which will serve as a guide for future academic writing.

 ---
 My path hasn't been straight, but that's what makes it so valuable - because each of those steps led me here: to **the master's program**, to **this AI-seminar**, and to **my interest in working with scientific precision and gaining well-founded insights** 😃.